-2. Have your gang policy/regulations been updated?
+2. Have your gang policies/regulations been updated?
 If so, please provide date and brief summary of changes.
 No.

-- 3. Where are your gang policy/regulations located/electronically communicated?
-Talbot County Public Schools sends a summer mailing to all parents and guardians every year that includes the Talbot County Board of Education Gang Policy and Administrative Regulation.
+- 3. Where are your policy/regulations located/electronically communicated?
+Talbot County Public Schools (TCPS) sends a summer mailing to all parents and guardians every year that includes the Talbot County Board of Education Gang Policy and Administrative Regulation.
 The TCPS Board Policy and Administrative Regulation is also available on the Talbot County Public Schools website.
 In addition, the Gang Reporting Form is posted on the Talbot County Public Schools website under the Student Services Department. - 4.
-What educational gang awareness programs are your school system providing for students, staff, and volunteers?
+What educational gang awareness programs does your school system provide to students, staff, and volunteers?

-All administrators and staff have been trained by Vince DeVivo, School Outreach Coordinator, US Attorney's Office.
-Each year, Mr. DeVivo provides training to all newly hired teachers.
 All TCPS staff complete a 30 minute online Safe Schools' Gang Awareness course prior to the start of each school year.
-Gang awareness is presented to elementary students through Drug Abuse Resistance Education (DARE) classes that are taught by an officer from the Talbot County Sheriff's Department.
-Middle and high School students review gang awareness through the health curriculum.
+Gang awareness is presented to the elementary students through Drug Abuse Resistance Education (DARE) classes and is taught by an officer from the Talbot County Sheriff's Department.
+Middle and high school students review gang awareness through the health curriculum.
 Annually, administrators, counselors, local police representatives, State's Attorney and Public Defenders meet yearly to discuss trends in local gang activity.
 Information from these meetings is shared with other administrators and staff.